Welcome to the Perth Chess Club

 Report from Dylan Gough:

-The <Ratings page> has been updated with the latest PCC, ACF, and FIDE ratings.
+The Ratings page has been updated with the October PCC and FIDE ratings.

 Report from Dylan Gough: